 I’m not immediately taking new clients.

-Join the waitlist.
-Meanwhile, I’ll send you info about persuasion, motivation, and influence.
+But if you join the waitlist, I’ll send you info about persuasion, motivation, and influence.